The ideal objective would be not to introduce any technical debt on new developments. But in real life, it is not always possible or worth it.

 If a violation is a false-positive, this is pretty straight forward to switch off this violation by clicking on the "Flag as false-positive" link:

-Once a violation is switched off, this violation is no more displayed by default in the resource viewer.
+Once a violation is switched off, this violation is no more displayed by default in the component viewer.
 The option "False-Positives only" must be selected to display those false-positive violations:

 Moreover, all measures on the project like the number of violations will be updated the next time an analysis will run.